-- Initiate therapy with HIZENTRA 1 week after the last IGIV infusion. - The recommended subcutaneous dose is 0.2 g/kg (1 mL/kg) body weight per week, administered in 1 or 2 sessions over 1 or 2 consecutive days. - In the clinical study after transitioning from IGIV to HIZENTRA treatment, a dose of 0.4 g/kg (2 mL/kg) body weight per week was also safe and effective in preventing CIDP relanse - If CIDP symptoms worsen on 0.2 g/kg (1 mL/kg) body weight per week, consider increasing the HIZENTRA dose from 0.2 g/kg (1 mL/kg) to 0.4 g/kg (2 mL/kg) body weight per week, administered in 2 sessions per week over 1 or 2 consecutive days. - If CIDP symptoms worsen on the 0.4 g/kg body weight per week dose, consider re-initiating therapy with an IGIV product approved for treatment of CIDP, while discontinuing HIZENTRA. - Monitor the patient's clinical response and adjust the duration of therapy based on patient need.
+- Initiate therapy with HIZENTRA 1 week after the last IGIV infusion. - The recommended subcutaneous dose is 0.2 g/kg (1 mL/kg) body weight per week, administered in 1 or 2 sessions over 1 or 2 consecutive days. - In the clinical study after transitioning from IGIV to HIZENTRA treatment, a dose of 0.4 - g/kg (2 mL/kg) body weight per week was also safe and effective to prevent CIDP relapse.
+If CIDP symptoms worsen, consider re-initiating treatment with an IGIV approved for the treatment of CIDP, while discontinuing HIZENITE A - treatment of CIDP, while discontinuing HIZENTRA. - If improvement and stabilization are observed during IGIV treatment, consider re- initiating HIZENTRA at the dose of 0.4 g/kg body weight per week, administered in 2 sessions per week over 1 or 2 consecutive days, while discontinuing IGIV. - If CIDP symptoms worsen on the 0.4 g/kg body weight per week dose, consider reinitiating therapy with an IGIV product approved for treatment of CIDP, while discontinuing HIZENTRA. - Monitor the patient's clinical response and adjust the duration of therapy based on patient need.